26 04 im alumniV8

 All the talks are held in English.

-The videos of the online seminars held in 2020 are available at HERE
+The videos of the online seminars are available:

-For the 2021 series, a few days after each meeting the video should be available at HERE.
+For the second semester, a few days after each meeting the video should be available at HERE.

 Horário: 13:00h